-As determined by applicable law, other rules and regulations and the Articles of Association, the BoD is vested with the broadest powers to perform all acts of administration, acquisition and disposal and take decisions on behalf of elipsLife and in elipsLife's interest except in the case of acts reserved by Liechtenstein law or the Articles of Association to the general meeting of shareholders.
+As determined by applicable law, other rules and regulations and the Articles of Association, the BoD is vested with the broadest powers to perform all acts of administration, acquisition and disposal and take decisions on behalf of elipsLife and in elipsLife interest except in the case of acts reserved by Liechtenstein law or the Articles of Association to the general meeting of shareholders.

 The BoD has delegated responsibilities and authorities to the elipsLife Executive Committee subject to the responsibilities expressly retained by the BoD.
+Certain responsibilities are delegated to the Branch Heads and the Regional Management Teams which are mainly responsible for the client facing activities in the local markets (Sales, Policy Administration and Claims Handling).
 The Chief Executive Officer (CEO) and, under the CEO's leadership, the elipsLife Executive Committee may further delegate certain responsibilities and authorities to individual Committee members.